scylladb/scylladb/docs/cql/ddl.rst

                                            that block for the purpose of detecting disk bitrot and avoiding the propagation of corruption to other replicas.
 This option defines the probability with which those checksums are checked during read.
 By default they are always checked.
-Set to 0 to disable checksum checking and to 0.5 for instance to check them every other read
+Set to 0 to disable checksum checking and to 0.5, for instance, to check them every other read.
 ========================= =============== =============================================================================

 For example, to enable compression: